Frontend vs. backend explained simply

 When you take a closer look at a CMS like WordPress, commission an app, or delve deeper into a new piece of software, you’ll come across the terms “frontend” and “backend”.
-What do these two terms mean?
 What is the relationship between frontend and backend, and how do they differ from one another?
-Keep reading to find out more.

 Backend and frontend are two levels of one software

-Frontend and backend are found in every software and as a result on every website.
+Frontend and backend are found in every piece of software and as a result, on every website.
 The two terms just describe two different levels that make up programs or sites.

-In order to understand what frontend and backend mean, it makes sense to first look at them independent of one other.
+In order to understand what frontend and backend mean, it makes sense to first look at them independently of each other.
 Although both levels are very closely related, they perform completely different tasks.
-The application will only run smoothly when the frontend and backend are perfectly in sync.
+An application will only run smoothly when the frontend and backend are perfectly in sync.

 To understand what exactly the frontend is, put yourself in the shoes of the user.
-When you visit a website or open an app, the user interface that you can see is the frontend, i.e. all the content that is open in front of you, the images and text, but also the entire design of the page or software, from the color to the font to the placement of the individual elements.
+When you visit a website or open an app, the user interface that you see is the frontend.
+This includes not only the images and text that are open in front of you, but also the entire design of the page or software, from the color to the font to the placement of the individual elements.
 The frontend enables interaction between the user and the program.
-And this is where the connection to the backend happens.

 The backend refers to all the things that go on behind the scenes.
-These are all the processes which website visitors and software users have no direct access to, but actually make the website or application function.
-The backend is where the administrative work happens which ensures that everything runs smoothly.
+These are all the processes that users have no direct access to, but actually make the website or application function.
+The backend is where the administrative work happens, ensuring that everything runs smoothly.
 For example, functions are defined, databases are updated, and changes are made to the layout.
 In this sense, the backend is the heart of a site or program and is always working in the background to ensure that users get the best experience possible.

-Classically, in a CMS, backend and frontend are linked in such a way that the backend always refers to only one frontend.
-With a headless CMS, this is different - an unlimited number of frontends can be served by a single backend via an interface.
-Learn more about this in our guide.
+Generally a CMS’ backend and frontend are connected in such a way that the backend only works with one frontend.
+However, with a Headless CMS, an interface allows an unlimited number of frontends to be supplied by a single backend.